 Renting a car is also a popular option for visitors and it gives them a lot of flexibility.
 It can also be a good choice if you’re pressed for time and want to see as much as possible without being beholden to erratic bus timetables.
 However, car hire prices in Georgia can be just as expensive as in Western Europe and it can add significantly to your Georgia trip cost.

-If you want to find the best prices on a car hire, we recommend using RentalCars.com, which aggregates all of the rates from both international brands and local companies.
-We also suggest taking out a policy with iCarHireInsurance to save on excess insurance rates.
+If you want to find the best prices on a car hire, we recommend using RentalCars.com, which aggregates all of the rates from international brands.
+You can also rent cars directly from locals using Myrentacar which will typically be a cheaper option.

 In Tbilisi, you may also have to rely on some form of public transportation or taxis if you want to get the most out of the city.
 The capital is well connected with an affordable metro system — it requires the use of a transit card (a one-of 2 GEL or about €0.60 fee) and each subsequent journey costs 0.50 GEL or about €0.16.